Are you scoring in the 600–750 range on SAT Writing? Do you want to raise that score as high as possible—to a perfect 800?

 Take the Subject/Verb Agreement example I gave above (with the Interrupting Phrase trick).
 You likely already know how Subject/Verb Agreement works.
 But if you missed that question, you'd need to think about why you missed it (because the interrupting phrase made you confuse the subject and verb).
 Then you need to write down a strategy for noticing this in the future.

-Here are some examples of common reasons you miss a Writing question, and how you take the analysis one step further:
+Here are some examples of common reasons you miss a Writing question and how you should take the analysis one step further:

 Content: I didn't learn the grammar rule needed to answer this question.